Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 If the bromate in the flour is at the recommended level, it will taste good instead of warm and sweet.
 The additive makes the bread taste better.

-Ooni Koda16
+Ooni Promo

 What is the Difference Between Bromated vs Unbromated Flour?

 Secondly, on safety, bromate is deemed illegal in countries like the UK, Canada, and Australia.
-At the same time, unbromated flour is healthier and safer and accepted as an alternative to bromated flour.
+At the same time, unbromated flour is healthier and safer and is accepted as an alternative to bromated flour.

 Also, the dough made using bromated flour has a greater risk than the dough made using unbromated flour.